wigy/chronicles_of_angular/README.md

 ### Done

 * Update API docs to use ngdocs.
-* Implement type system with two sample types: string and object.
+* Implement type system with few types: string, integer and object.
 * Generic Data instance factory.

 ### Not Yet Done